Sniper711/-RAG-Minecraft-/README.md

-# -RAG-Minecraft-
+# Project-RAG-the-Minecraft-Walkthroughts
-"Project to develop a Retrieval-Augmented Generation (RAG) system for discovering various Minecraft walkthroughs."
+"Project to develop a Retrieval-Augmented Generation (RAG) system for gamers to discover various Minecraft walkthroughs."